The Latest News in Cybersecurity Right to Your Inbox Thank you!

 Organizations throughout the world share the risk posed by insiders, which continues to grow each year at a significant cost in terms of both money and resources.
 The cases presented here demonstrate that ignoring the growing threat posed by insiders can be costly, and the consequences of an insider-related incident are significant.
 Even for larger organizations that have the right controls and processes in place for mitigating negligent or malicious threats, the average cost of an insider incident is nearing $9 million.

-Here are some of the major insider data breaches that have occurred in 2018.
+Here are some of the major insider data breaches (bank cyber attack) that have occurred in 2018.

 SunTrust is a large bank where a former worker stole details on 1.5 million customers.
 The bank reported the breach in April and believes that stolen private data included names, contact information, and account balances.
 An insider was responsible for the data theft with the intent of sharing the stolen information with a criminal third party.
 The bank first became aware of the possibility of “inappropriate access” of records in February when the culprit attempted to print the records.